Japan beef bowl company sacks director for remark on getting women "hooked"

 Yoshinoya, which in recent years has made efforts to expand the appeal of its dishes to women, said it had stripped Ito of all his positions with the company, effective Monday.

-"His extremely unacceptable words and deeds could not be tolerated from the point of view of human rights and gender issues," the company said in a statement.
+"His extremely unacceptable words and deeds could not be tolerated from the point of view of human rights and gender issues," Yoshinoya said in a statement.
+It later said it would dock company president Yasutaka Kawamura's pay by 30% for a three-month period through June.

 Though Japan has taken steps towards gender equality, it remains far behind in many ways and ranked 120th out of 156 nations in women's economic participation and opportunity in the World Economic Forum's 2021 Global Gender Gap index.